KostasBzn/BatchGuard_Obfuscator/README.md

 2. Navigate to the folder containing the App.
 3. Install the required libraries: `pip install -r requirements.txt`
 4. Run the `main.py` script: `python main.py`

+## Ethical Disclaimer
+This tool is intended for educational purposes and to help improve your understanding of obfuscation, programming, and cybersecurity. **Misuse is prohibited**.